testillano/h2agent/README.md

   }
   ```

   Condition variables may also be created **automatically** by some transformations into variable targets, to be used later in this `ConditionVar` filter.
-The best example is the `JsonConstraint` filter (explained later) working together with variable target, as it outputs "1" when validation is successful and "" when fails.
+The best example are `JsonConstraint` and `SchemaId` filters (explained later) working together with variable target, as it outputs "1" when validation is successful and "" when fails.

   There are some other transformations that are mainly used to create condition variables to be used later.
 This is the case of *EqualTo* and *DifferenFrom*: